 Table e 2.2 Variables describing the grid point decomposition.

 Variable Array dimensions and description

 LSPLITLAT (1:NDGENL)

 Logical indicating whether a given row on the

 "A" set is split with another "A" set.

 MYFRSTACTLAT Scalar

 The first latitude row (global index) on this

 "A" set (1NDGLG)

-(Equivalent to NFRSTLAT(MYSETA))
+(Equivalent to NFRSTLAT (MYSETA))

 MYLATS (1:NDGENL)

 The latitude row (global index) a given row on

 this "A" set corresponds to.

 MYLSTACTLAT Scalar

 The last latitude row (global index) on this

 "A" set (1NDGLG)

-(Equivalent to NLSTLAT(MYSETA))
+(Equivalent to NLSTLAT (MYSETA))

 MYPROC Scalar

 Logical processor ID (1 NPROC).

 Note, processor numbering does not follow the

-normal FORTRANarray ordering (row first), but
+normal FORTRANARRAY ordering (row first), but

 instead runs in a column first order, so

-Processor "1" is in the North Western corner, processor "2" is to the South of this and so on.
+Processor "1" is in the North Western corner,

+processor "2" is to the South of this and so on.

 MYSETA Scalar

-MISEIR Which "A" set (North-South) this processor is in
+Which "A" set (North-South) this processor is in

 (1NPRGPNS).

 MYSETB Scalar

-III DEI D Which "B" set (East-West) this processor is in (1NPRGPEW).
+Which "B" set (East-West) this processor is in (1NPRGPEW).

 NDGENL Scalar

-Number of latitude rows handled by this "A" set.
+NEDOWI AW Number of latitude rows handled by this "A" set.

 NFRSTLAT (1:NPRGPNS)

-The first latitude row (global index) for a

-given "A" set.
+The first latitude row (global index) for a given "A" set.
 (1NDGLG)

-NFRSTLOFF Scalar
+NEDCTI OFF Scalar

-Offset of the first latitude row (global index).
+NFRSTLOFF Offset of the first latitude row (global index).

 (Equivalent to MYFRSTACTLAT-1)

 NLSTLAT (1:NPRGPNS)

-The last latitude row (global index) for a
+NEDIERI The last latitude row (global index) for a

 given "A" set.
 (1NDGLG)

 NPTRFRSTLAT (1:NPRGPNS)

 Index of the first latitude strip on the given

 "A" set.
 (Used for indexing NSTA and NONL arrays)

 NPTRLAT (1:NDGLG)

 Index of the first latitude strip of the given

 global latitude.(Used for indexing NSTA and NONL arrays)

 NPTRLSTLAT (1:NPRGPNS)

 Index of the last latitude strip on the given

-NOTA "A" set.
+"A" set.
 (Used for indexing NSTA and NONL arrays)

-NSTA (1:NDGLG+NPRGPNS-1, 1:NPRGPEW)
+NSTA (1:NDGLG+NPRGPNS-1 , 1:NPRGPEW)

 Number of grid points from Greenwich meridian at

 the start of the given latitude strip on the given

 "B" set.
-Counting starts at 1, so for a grid point at the start of a new (in on the maridian) NSTA (Index 1)=1
+Counting starts at 1, so for a grid point

-NONI at the start of a row (ie. on the meridian) NSTA(Index,1)=1
+at the start of a row (ie. on the meridian) NSTA(Index,1)=1

-NONL (1:NDGLG+NPRGPNS-1 , 1:NPRGPEW) Number of grid points on this latitude strip within my "B" set.
+NONL (1:NDGLG+NPRGPNS-1 , 1:NPRGPEW)

+Number of grid points on this latitude strip within my "B" set.
-Transfer of grid points on this fatilitude stilp within my D set.